 The CO2 (carbon dioxide) laser is the most common type of laser used for

-Laser resurfacing is usually very precise and causes little
+In most cases, laser resurfacing is very precise and causes little

 damage to the surrounding skin and tissue.
 It is done most often on the face,

 but it may be done on skin in other areas of the body.
-The hands, neck, and
+It's usually not done on the hands, neck, and

 does in other areas.
 It tends to thicken and scar as a result of the laser

 treatment.
-Some surgeons are willing to treat the neck using a lower-energy
+But some surgeons may treat the neck using a lower-energy

-Newer methods of laser resurfacing cause fewer complications
+Newer methods of laser resurfacing cause fewer problems

 and have faster recovery times.
 These methods include: